opop999/media_discourse_research/README.md

-# Repository of scripts and datasets for research on migration discourse in the Czech and Swedish mediasphere
+# Czech media migration discourse research
+## Repository of scripts, workflow and output.

-Overview last updated: 20 June 2022
+*Overview last updated: 14 July 2022*

+***

+> NOTE: Some data could not be stored in this repository, due to their proprietary nature.
+This primarily affects media data obtained from Newton Media API.

+***

 ## **Structure:**